North Korea

 • Check-in at Geumgangsan Condo Hotel | A hotel with stunning views of the East Sea and that resembles the atmosphere of the hotels found in North Korea.
 Please note that availability subject to local conditions.

-• Dinner, lecture and discussion | We will gather for dinner followed by a lecture and discussion with a North Korea expert.
+• Dinner, lecture and discussion | We will gather for dinner followed by a lecture and discussion with a North Korean expert.

 Overnight: Geumgangsan Condo Hotel (*A Korean beach resort targeting local tourists primarily.
-The hotel is a bit worn down and might be below international standards according to some – on the other hand, it is one of our favourite –, but a real treat if you want to live the North Korean hotel experience outside the DPRK.)
+The hotel is a bit worn down and might be below international standards according to some – on the other hand, it is one of our favourites –, but a real treat if you want to live the North Korean hotel experience outside the DPRK.)
 (B/x/D)

 Return to Seoul